 Graph 3.
 Graphical representation of the various variables distribution in study and control group arch width.
-In a study by Devakrishnan D et al. 2021 compared the extent of malocclusions like dental crowding and proclination to determine whether arch dimension or tooth size contributes more to these conditions.
+In a study by Devakrishnan D et al. 20214 compared the extent of malocclusions like dental crowding and proclination to determine whether arch dimension or tooth size contributes more to these conditions.
 They came to the conclusion that the mesiodistal tooth dimensions were higher in the crowded and proclination group.
 The maxilla's intercanine and intermolar widths were also smaller in the crowded group.
-Having said that, the mesiodistal width of the central and lateral incisors in our study contributes to the total incisors; the study group's value, 29.63mm, is greater than the control group's, 32.92mm.
-Yadav AK et al.'s 2024 study found that the mandible's mean intercanine arch width was 26.85±1.59 mm, whereas the maxilla's was 35.41±1.47 mm.
+Having said that, the mesiodistal width of the central and lateral incisors in our study contributes to the sum of incisors; the study group's value, 32.92mm, is greater than the control group's, 29.63mm.
+Yadav AK et al.'s 20245 study found that the mandible's mean intercanine arch width was 26.85 ± 1.59 mm, whereas the maxilla's was 35.41 ± 1.47 mm.
 In the maxilla, the mean intermolar arch width was 53.82±2.82 mm, whereas in the mandible, it was 51.71±2.60 mm.
 Male and female intercanine and intermolar arch widths in the maxilla and mandible differed statistically significantly.
-According to our research, the study group's mean intercanine width is 33.29 mm, while the control group's mean intermolar width is 39.12 mm.
-These values are 36.9 and 41.53 mm, respectively.
+According to our research, the study group's mean intercanine width is 33.29 mm, and mean intermolar width is 39.12 mm.
+These values are 36.9 and 41.53 mm in the control group, respectively.
 The study group's male and female members differ from one another in a statistically meaningful way.